 Authors:

 T.M.
-Ostroumova, O.D.
-Ostroumova
+OSTROUMOVA, O.D.
+OSTROUMOVA

 Authors:

 T.M.
-Ostroumova, O.D.
-Ostroumova
+OSTROUMOVA, O.D.
+OSTROUMOVA

 Place of publication:

-arterial hypertension (AH) is an important medical and social problem around the world.
-The disease is often called the "silent killer" (English Silent Killer, since most patients are quite difficult to suspect the earliest symptoms of the lesions of target organs mediated by AH.
-Moreover, in patients with systolic blood pressure (garden)> 130 mm RT.
-Art.
-In the middle age, the risk of dementia in old age increases by 34%.
-According to the current clinical recommendations, the manifestations of the brain damage to AH are considered to be the so-called dumb (asymptomatic) lacunar heart attacks, hyperinathery changes in the white substance of the brain and cerebral micro-power, which are detected by magnetic resonance tomography (MRI).
-The clinical manifestation of brain damage as a target organ is cognitive impairment (KN).
-The recommendations for the treatment of patients from AH 2018 emphasize that MRI is an enough examination method, which does not allow it to use it for routine screening.
-However, neuroizualization, that is, an MRI, is necessary for patients with clinical signs of cognitive disorders (KF).
-Consequently, a competent and timely detection of cognitive complaints, signs of KN and their correction in patients with AH is an extremely important task for a doctor of any specialty.
+Arterial hypertension (HTN) is a significant medical and social problem worldwide.
+The disease is often referred to as a "silent killer" because the earliest symptoms of hypertension-related target organ damage are difficult to detect in most patients.
+Furthermore, in patients with systolic blood pressure (SBP) > 130 mmHg in middle age, the risk of developing dementia in old age increases by 34%.
+According to current clinical guidelines, manifestations of brain damage in hypertension include so-called silent (asymptomatic) lacunar infarcts, white matter hyperintensity changes, and cerebral microbleeds, which are detected by magnetic resonance imaging (MRI).
+Cognitive impairment (CI) is a clinical manifestation of brain damage as a target organ of hypertension.
+The 2018 guidelines for the treatment of patients with hypertension emphasize that MRI is a relatively expensive imaging method, which precludes its use for routine screening.
+However, neuroimaging, i.e., MRI, is necessary for patients with clinical signs of cognitive impairment (CI).
+Therefore, the accurate and timely identification of cognitive complaints, signs of CI, and their treatment in patients with hypertension is a crucial task for physicians of any specialty.

 Source of photos and images Shutterstock.com